Bariatric Surgery Frequently Asked Questions (FAQs)

 The following is basic insurance information regarding bariatric surgery.
 Please note that coverage varies widely, each employer may purchase a different plan and the information below may not apply to your individual plan.
 Please call your insurer or employer's benefits department for the most current and accurate information regarding coverage and requirements of your plan.
 If your insurance or employer changes at any time, please let us know as soon as possible as this can impact your coverage.

 What should I ask when I call my insurer?

-We recommend that you call your customer service number on the back of your insurance card.
-Give your ID number and ask if bariatric surgery is a covered benefit, and what requirements for surgery are specified by your plan.
-Giving your specific ID will ensure that they check your specific employer policy.
-Once you have started with our program, we will ask for a copy of your insurance card and will call to verify your benefits and check to see if our facility is in network under with your plan.
+We recommend that you call the customer service number on the back of your insurance card.
+Provide your ID number and ask if bariatric surgery is a covered benefit and what requirements for surgery are specified by your plan.
+Providing your specific ID will ensure that they check your specific employer policy.
+Once you have started with our program, we will ask for a copy of your insurance card and will call to verify your benefits and confirm that our facility is in network under your plan.